Physiotherapist Oakville: How and when to ice and injury.

 Hi Dr. Steve Knighton here from Glen Abbey Physiotherapy here in Oakville.
 Thank you for joining us again for another healthy living tip from our Live Pain Free series.
 In today’s health tip we are going to talk about how to use ice for painful injuries.
 Using ice for immediate injury treatment.
+We have had patients, doctors and even google differ on icing and heating opinions.
+We will give you what we think is the best practice.
+Try for yourself.
+If your hurt, ice today and get in to our physiotherapy clinic in Oakville tomorrow!

 Although simple, a lot of people are doing it wrong.
 First and foremost most injuries should be iced and not heated.
 If you do have a question about this contact a medical professional right away.
 But for a risk reward thing, highly unlikely anything bad happens when you use ice for the injury as long as it’s done properly.
 But a lot could go wrong with heating an injury.

 We are going to use Stephanie here for this example.
 Lets say she has a tennis elbow issue.
 It’s causing here some discomfort and she needs to ice her arm.
 First thing you want to do is wrap up the ice pack in paper towels or a cloth.
 A lot of patients come into our office with little burns from directly applying ice packs to the injured skin.
 So make sure you wrap it up and then apply in this case on the elbow there if that’s where the pain is.
+Whether you have hurt your back, neck or your nagging tennis elbow has flared up, our Oakville physiotherapy team is here to help.

 - Leave the ice pack on for 20 minutes.